-Social work skills for working with the elderly must be cultivated and pursued in order to provide the best care possible for this generation.
+Social work skills for working with seniors must be cultivated and pursued in order to provide the best care possible for this generation.
+The skills you need to work with seniors as a social worker will depend on the type of work you plan to do.

-If you choose to be a social worker for our eldest citizens rather than our youngest ones, you are up for a challenge.
+If you choose to be a social worker for elderly citizens, you are up for a challenge.
 You must be willing to cultivate specific skills both personally and academically to succeed at your goal of working either with APS or with a non-profit that protects and serves the elderly population.

 - Human Differences, Social Relationships, Well-Being, and Change Through the Life Course